twilio/wireless-security-camera/angular/README.md

 ### Deploy Runtime assets
 Runtime assets are used to host the front-end of this Blueprint.
 The front-end is written using the [AngularJS](https://angularjs.org/) framework and compiled as a [single page application](https://en.wikipedia.org/wiki/Single-page_application).
 To deploy, you need to download the latest version of **index.html** and **index.min.js** from the **assets** folder.

-You may modify these files as you wish and bundle up by running the following commands in a terminal:
+You may modify these files as you wish and bundle up by running the following commands in a terminal from the root directory:

 ```
 make prepare